ainura-dalabayeva/automatic-instance-linking/README.md

 --nbExceptions: The number of exceptions for key discovery tool.
 Optional for both `DBpedia.org` and `Schema.org` datasets.
 Default: `1`

 --objLengthThreshold: Maximal length of literals in triples.
 Optional for both `DBpedia.org` and `Schema.org` datasets.
 Default: `100`

+### Output

+As an output tool provides a text file of discovered useful keys with their rank value which then can be used to write a SPARQL query to link instances from `DBpedia.org` and `Schema.org` datasets.

 ### Examples